There was an error with your log in

 • Group sizes and pricing

-• It takes a minimum of 1 person for this tour to operate.
+• This tour can operate even with just one traveler.
 The maximum group size is set at 6 participants.

 • The cost per person decreases as the group grows, so it’s the perfect opportunity to hike with friends and family!